Four Mac students talk about the fun and the value of gaining real-world experience through internships.

 Football Meets Robotics

-Macalester football player Jesse Russell ’14 met robotics executive Andrew Borene ’98 at a Mac football game.
-The result was a paid internship with ReconRobotics and Robotics Alley.
+When football player Jesse Russell ’14 met robotics executive and Mac gridiron veteran Andrew Borene ’98, the result was a natural friendship—and a paid internship.

 Community Change Agents

 It’s one thing to perform service work—commendable, yet limited in scope.
 It’s quite another to take on social issues systemically, problem solving for the future.
-Such is the charge of the dozen annual Chuck Green Civic Engagement fellows, who set out each summer to analyze and address community-based issues.

 To Disclose–or Not

-For Hannah Johnson '11, curiosity and her professor's mentoring resulted in a grant for summer research in Washington, D.C. more
+For Hannah Johnson, curiousity and her professor's mentoring resulted in a grant for summer research in Washington, D.C. more

-Lots of students make 30-second YouTube videos in college, but how many make hour-long documentaries?
-That’s what James Christenson '11 (Plymouth, Minnesota) did this year, producing the documentary Local Motives, which examines the politics and business of high-speed, commuter, and light-rail expanion in Minnesota. more
+James Christenson '11 produced the documentary Local Motives, which examines the politics and business of high-speed, commuter, and light-rail expanion in Minnesota. more

 Learning the Legislature